drewf24/world-airbnb/writeup/writeup.md

 ### Introduction:

 Every day, thousands of tourists visit the historic city of New York.
-It is the most populous city in the United States and is a popular attraction for tourists, not only from the United States but around the world.
+It is one of the most populous city in the United States and is a popular attraction for tourists, not only from the United States but around the world.
 Given the popularity of tourists, the lodging and hotel industry has benefited tremendously.
 Airbnb is an online marketplace for arranging and offering homestays to thousands of tourists every day in the beloved city of New York.
-Our data analysis investigates the Airbnb dataset of New York City.
-Our central focus will be on predicting, analyzing, and performing tests on the price and availability of Airbnb listings in New York City.
-For our final project, we want to answer two major research questions: How does location influence the price of Airbnb listings in New York City and how does the way in which an Airbnb is described influence price?

-Using the Airbnb dataset, we hope to gain a better understanding of the gig hospitality market in New York City for 2019.
-Specifically, we want to find, explore and understand trends in the market as they relate to supply (availability) and demand (what people are willing to pay).
-The data set we chose allows us to draw conclusions and understand the factors that contribute to the New York City Airbnb scene.

-Through Kaggle, we found this data set (<https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data>) that was collected, and continues to be updated, in 2019 on Airbnb listings in New York City.
+Through Kaggle, we found this data set (<https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data>) that was collected and continues to be updated through 2019 on Airbnb’s in New York City.
 This data set continues to be curated by a 4th year data science student at Drexel University (Dgomonov).
 We are unable to reach out to him to get more information on the data set, such as where he got it from or how he collected it, because our account on Kaggle is not at the “Contributor tier.”
 However, we can reasonably infer that the dataset was created by web scraping Airbnb’s website.
-Since the dataset is looking at all the listings in NYC, we are assuming that the dataset is indicative of a population.
+Moreover, since the dataset is looking at all the listings in NYC, we are assuming that the dataset is indicative of a population.
 Therefore, we have created a sample dataset for our data analysis.

 To analyze this data set, it is first important to understand its
-variables: listing ID, name of the listing, host ID, the name of the host, location, neighbourhood, latitude and longitude coordinates, room type, price in dollars, minimum\_nights, number of reviews, latest review, number of reviews per month, amount of listing per host and availability.
-A description of each of these is included in the codebook, as well as shown below
+variables: listing ID, name of the listing, host ID, the name of the host, location, neighbourhood, latitude, longitude, room type, price in dollars, minimum nights, number of reviews, date of latest review, number of reviews per month, amount of listings per host, and availability.

-### Dimensions:

-`Observations: 48,895` `Variables: 16`

-### Codebook:

-`Variable Name --> Description` `id --> The specific listing's ID value from the Airbnb website.` `name --> Host-produced description of the listing.` `host_id --> The ID unique for the listing's owner.` `host_name --> First name of host/hosts.` `neighbourhood_group --> One of the NYC five boroughs (Manhattan, Brooklyn, Queens, Staten Island, Bronx)` `neighbourhood --> Specific area within each of the boroughs.` `latitude --> Horizontal global coordinate.` `longitude --> Vertical global coordinate.` `room_type --> One of three classifications (Etire home/apartment, Private Room, or Shared Room).` `price --> The listing's price in United States dollars per night.` `minimum_nights --> The minimum nights required by the host to stay.` `number_of_reviews --> Quantity of online reviews given for a listing.` `last_review --> Year/Month/Date of the most recent review.` `reviews_per_month --> Quantity of reviews on average in a given month.` `calculated_host_listings_count --> Number of listings per one host.` `availability_365 --> Quantity of days in which the listing is available.`

 Based on these factors, it seems as though price and availability would make the most interesting response variables because they are very